betodaviola/BYON---Bring-Your-Own-Number/README.md

 Please refer to the [BYON webpage](https://robertomochetti.com/works/byon.html) before running this code.
-It has more relevant information about BYON the BYON project.
+It has more relevant information about the BYON project.

 # How to Use This Code